shajivmasters/Advanced-Regression_Assignment/README.md

         2. KitchenQual_TA
         3. RoofMatl_Tar

-Note: These are not limited features just a brief feature to hightlight.
+Note: These are not the only features just a brief features that need hightlight.

 I have also showed the Variance and Bias different between the LinearRegression/Lasso and Rigid Models .
 Please check on the Jupyter note book